-Under the Regulations of the Board of Directors, which were prepared based on legislation and the Articles of Incorporation, the Board of Directors judges and decides on key management matters (including management plans and budgets, and important matters from the viewpoint of monetary amounts and risks) and judgements and decisions for other matters are delegated to the Chief Executive Officer (President).
+Under the Regulations of the Board of Directors, which were prepared based on legislation and the Articles of Incorporation, the Board of Directors judges and decides on key management matters (including management plans and budgets, and important matters from the viewpoint of monetary amounts and risks) and judgements and decisions for other matters are delegated to the Chief Executive Officer.

-The Nominating Committee, which is a subordinate committee to the Board of Directors, holds deliberations regularly and when necessary on succession planning for the Chief Executive Officer (President) and other officers.
-The Nominating Committee ensures independent and objective supervisory functions, since outside directors account for a majority of the members and an outside director serves as the chair.
+The Nominating Committee, which is a subordinate committee to the Board of Directors, holds deliberations regularly on succession planning for the Chief Executive Officer and other officers, and the Board of Directors provides supervision based on these deliberations.
+The Nominating Committee ensures independent and objective advisory functions, since outside directors account for a majority of the members and an outside director serves as the chair.